kattiest/SCUpdootHelper/README.md

 # SCUpdootHelper
 Simple program to help remove shaders, and user folders after an update to reduce the amount of CTD.
-Delete the USER folder from all environments (live, hotfix, tech-preview, eptu, etc)
+ Deletes the USER folder from all environments (live, hotfix, tech-preview, eptu, etc)